vishal-kt/Android-Interview-Question/README.md

  ## 5 Anti  Common Android Anti-Patterns
  Using Base Class -- using base class cauases tight coupling ,instead use extension function  \
  Putting all dependencies in AppModule: Hard to read and during testing, we can't get the specific module \
+ Use Fragment Instead of One activity per screen \
+ Hardcoding dispatchers: It forces the coroutine to use the particular dispatcher whereas in testing we need to pass the test dispatcher \
+ Using GlobalScope: Its keeps running during the application process and doesn't care about the lifecycle of the component which causes memory leak or dead object exception.

+ ## 6 Design pattern every android developer must know
+- Singleton
+- Factory
+- Builder
+- Facade
+- Dependency Injection
+- Adapter